kubernetes-sigs/gateway-api/geps/gep-3388/index.md

 // CommonRetryPolicy defines the configuration for when to retry a request.
 //
 type CommonRetryPolicy struct {
-    // TODO: Does it make sense to include this configuration in the policy or not?
-    //
-    // Support: Extended
-    //
-    // +optional
-    HTTP *HTTPRouteRetry `json:"http,omitempty"`

     // Support: Extended
     //
     // +optional